 Why do this problem?

-come up with some great new ideas.
+will come up with some great new ideas.
 If you want to pursue curiosity more see the Teacher Support below.

 As this is designed for the highest attaining, it might be presented as on the website or in a one-to-one situation, encouraging discussion between adult and pupil.
 The pupils may need access to a spreadsheet once many number results are being acquired.